Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

     Testing the TPM unlocking works with the current PCR value:

       - systemd-cryptenroll --tpm2-device=auto --test /dev/nvme1n1p2
+      - systemd-cryptenroll --dump-pcrs /dev/nvme1n1p2 #This helps catch firmware changes in the future.

     Add the keyfile and sd-encrypt hook to /etc/mkinitcpio.conf: